WuraAderele/Cloud-Architecting/Reliable Infrastructure for Learning Application/Business Requirements.md

 As a buyer, I want to create an account and navigate through shops to purchase artifacts, so that I can easily find and buy unique cultural items.

+**Shopping Cart**

+As a buyer, I want to add items to a shopping cart, view the cart, update quantities, and proceed to checkout, so that I can manage my purchases and complete transactions efficiently.

 **Secure Transactions**

-As a buyer, I want secure payment options and reliable shipping, so that I can trust the platform and receive my purchases safely.
+As a buyer, I want secure payment options, so that I can trust the platform and make secure purchases.

 **Detailed Artifact Descriptions**